-Pleurisy (PLOOR-ih-see) is a condition in which the pleura — a membrane consisting of a layer of tissue that lines the inner side of the chest cavity and a layer of tissue that surrounds the lungs — becomes inflamed.
+Pleurisy (PLOOR-ih-see) is a condition in which the pleura — two large, thin layers of tissue that separate your lungs from your chest wall — becomes inflamed.
 Also called pleuritis, pleurisy causes sharp chest pain (pleuritic pain) that worsens during breathing.

-Pain caused by pleurisy also might affect your shoulders or back.
+Pain caused by pleurisy might worsen with movement of your upper body and can radiate to your shoulders or back.